 Email Addresses for Adrian and Gillian Bayford

-The other main problem is that the email address which the messages are sent from gives one address, and the email address you’re supposed to respond to is a different address.
+The other main problem is that the email address to which the messages are sent gives one address, and the email address you’re supposed to respond to is a different address.
 Some scammers have got very clever by using Adrian and Gillian’s names and referencing your email provider.
 This is to lull you into a false sense of security and make you feel safe.
 Don’t be taken in!
 It’s a scam!

 Special Type of Scam

 This scam is known as ‘an advanced fee lottery scam’.
-What happens here is that once you’ve sent on your personal details, scammers will send another email claiming there are upfront payments required for legal purposes.
+What happens here is that once you’ve sent your personal details, scammers will send another email claiming there are upfront payments required for legal purposes.

 Don’t Give Money Away!

-You can check out current email/lottery scams doing the rounds by logging onto sites like Hoax-slayer.com, spamfighter.com, ripoffreport.com or reading reviews and people’s complaints on Lotto Exposed.
+You can check out current email/lottery scams doing the rounds by logging onto sites like Hoax-slayer.com, spamfighter.com, and ripoffreport.com or reading reviews and people’s complaints on Lotto Exposed.
 If you feel you’re being scammed yet can’t find any details of it online, report the email to your service provider and the police.
 If still in doubt, type the details of the email into a search engine and see if anyone else has complained about it or as reported.

-The bottom line here is that anyone emailing you, telling you you’ve won some money and then asking you to give a fee upfront to receive your prize is going to be a scam and should be reported and avoided at all costs.
-Only ever play lottery games through reputable sources and never respond to any emails asking you to send money on.
+The bottom line here is that anyone emailing you, telling you you’ve won some money, and then asking you to give a fee upfront to receive your prize is going to be a scam and should be reported and avoided at all costs.
+Only ever play lottery games through reputable sources and never respond to any emails asking you to send money.
 If you feel you’ve been attacked by a scammer in this way, report it to your email provider and to the police, who will deal with it accordingly.
 The more information you give, the better the chances of stopping these scams are.